-It’s simultaneously an art and a science, and contrary to popular belief, doesn’t require an expensive camera or fancy lenses.
+Capturing the northern lights is an art and a science, and contrary to popular belief, it doesn’t require an expensive camera or fancy lenses.
 To achieve the most amazing results, the number one factor is being in the right place, at the right time.

 The KP Index is the scale used to measure how strong an aurora storm is, KP0 being the lowest and KP9 being the highest.
 Other factors to bear in mind when photographing the lights are solar winds, aurora density and cloud coverage.